asakpke/Learn-PHP-Web-App-Development-using-MySQL/Class 2/Notes.md

 	* Direct
 	* No Basics
 * Have you checked basics (or advanced) resources from last class?
-	* Programming on phone
+	* Programming on phone course
-	* My Paid Course HTML
+	* My Paid Course: HTML
 	* FWD Live Sessions
 	* PHP Urdu Book
 	* W3Schools